henrysheehy/dotfiles/README.md

 If you have difficulties installing Manjaro i3, attempt to install without connecting to the internet (to avoid unintentional kernel updates).
-Once you're up and running, install the (stable arch kernel)[https://archlinux.org/packages/core/x86_64/linux-lts/].
+Once you're up and running, install the [stable arch kernel](https://archlinux.org/packages/core/x86_64/linux-lts/).
 This kernel was written for those experiencing kernel panics on the usual install.
 Install using